AshtonKem/HugoBlog/content/posts/learn-what-you-dont-like.md

 +++
-title = "learn what you dont like" date = "2012-12-10" aliases = ["/blog/2012/12/10/learn-what-you-dont-like"]
+title = "Learn What You Don't Like" date = "2012-12-10" aliases = ["/blog/2012/12/10/learn-what-you-dont-like"]
 Categories = []